Flint DUI Attorney

 You should also keep in mind that you have certain rights that must be respected, even when you are charged with criminal activity.
 For example, you have the right to remain silent.
 You are not required to answer the police officer’s questions, and we recommend that you refrain from responding until you’ve gotten legal counsel from an experienced attorney like those at the law office of Clint W. Perryman PC.
 Your attorney can advise you on how to answer questions during an interrogation so you can avoid accidental self-incrimination.

 You have the right to representation from a criminal defense attorney, and you should take advantage of this right by immediately contacting our legal team.
 We will act quickly to investigate the details of your arrest and ensure your Constitutional rights were not violated.
-Call right away to get the legal help you need in this crucial situation.

 Is a DUI a Felony in Michigan?